CORDELIA -- Kaycee phoned her father, petrified as she heard a stranger walking through the house.

 The suspect in the shooting, Christopher Lacy -- a 36-year-old software engineer from Rancho Tehama, near Corning -- was shot to death moments later by a second CHP officer.
 That officer has been placed on paid administrative leave per standard procedure.

 Investigators offered no new details Thursday about a possible motive, other than to say that Youngstrom was shot just a few seconds after first speaking with Lacy.
-But in
+But in the wake of the shooting, most friends and colleagues of the 37-year old father of four talked not about the circumstances of his death but the legacy of his life.

 After Youngstrom was taken off life support, his organs and body tissue were donated.
 That act could save the lives of up to eight people and aid 50 more, officials said.